-California employees benefit from one of the most generous overtime compensation wage laws in the country.
+As a California employee, you benefit from one of the most generous overtime compensation wage laws in the country.

-Yes, salaried employees may be entitled to overtime pay, so long as they are non-exempt.
-If they fall into a category of workers who are exempted from California’s wage and hour laws, then they cannot earn extra pay for overtime work.
+Yes.
+If you are a salaried employee, you may be entitled to overtime pay so long as you are non-exempt.
+If you fall into a category of workers who are exempted from California’s wage and hour laws, then you cannot earn extra pay for overtime work.

-Salaried employees are only exempt from overtime laws if they meet the legal definition of an exempt worker under the California Labor Code.
-Employers cannot make a worker exempt from wage and hour laws simply by paying them a salary or having them agree to the classification in the employment contract.
+As a salaried employee, you are exempt from overtime laws only if you meet the legal definition of an exempt worker under the California Labor Code.
+Employers cannot make you exempt from wage and hour laws simply by paying you a salary or having you agree to the classification in the employment contract.

 The 3 most common types of exempt workers are:

 - executive, administrative, and professional employees, also known as the “white-collar exemption,”13

 - doctors and surgeons and some other health care workers,14 and